ayinfly/lights-out/README.md

 ## P-Value and Conclusion
 After running the permutation test for 1000 iterations, the p-value is calculated as the proportion of permutations where the observed test statistic is at least as extreme as the one calculated from the original dataset.

-**P-Value**: 0.054
+**P-Value**: 0.004

-**Conclusion**: With a p-value of 0.054, which is slightly above the commonly used significance level of 0.05, we fail to reject the null hypothesis.
-This suggests that there is no significant evidence of unfairness in the model's performance between the Northern Half and the rest of the United States based on our statistical test.
-However, the p-value is close to the threshold, indicating that the possibility of a difference in model performance between these groups cannot be entirely dismissed.
-Further investigation or additional data might be required for a more conclusive understanding.
+**Conclusion**: With a p-value of 0.004, which is slightly above the commonly used significance level of 0.05, we fail to reject the null hypothesis.
+This suggests that there is a significant evidence of unfairness in the model's performance between the Northern Half and the rest of the United States based on our statistical test.